U8NWXD/batch_crop/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### Copyright Deviations

+The changes made by the following commits are dedicated to the public
+domain:

+* e5fa5545af4c6be648cf146a032d865164508d85
+* d78af0a84c02fbd0547905fa00a3af417fb9d691
+* ad9e895f95acb5cd1afa3bd57ad7d06be657cf11

+Other commits may also have particular copyrights and/or licensing terms, which are noted in the commit message.